maxdan94/lp_mincut/README.md

 This is somehow a subproblem of what is defined here: http://people.csail.mit.edu/stefje/papers/subcutsShort.pdf
 We try to solve it by ading, in the LP, the constraint d_ij=d_kl if edges ij and kl are correlated.

 Not sure whether this problem of correlated mincut is NP-Hard or not yet.

-It is in P if the added "correlation constrains" leave the constraint matrix totally unimodular: https://en.wikipedia.org/wiki/Unimodular_matrix
+It would have been in P if the added "correlation constraints" leave the constraint matrix totally unimodular: https://en.wikipedia.org/wiki/Unimodular_matrix
+However we can show that in some cases this constraint matrix does not stay totally unimdular.

 ##To compile##